fcboucher/BBMV/Tutorial-BBMV.md

 ```r
 Uncertainty_BBMV(fit=fit4,tree,trait=TRAIT,Npts=25,effort_uncertainty= 100,scope_a=c(-1,10),scope_b=c(-5,5),scope_c=c(-2,2))
 ```
+One particularly interesting result from this will be to see if the confidence intervals for each parameter of the potential (*a*, *b*, and *c*) contain 0.

 Finally, we can fit the OU and BM models using the package **geiger** to see if likelihoods match with those calculated using BBMV.
 They should be quite close but remember that the FPK model uses an approximation of the likelihood, hence the implementation in **geiger** is more accurate:
 ```r